kvrmnks/kvrmnks.github.io/docs/blog/2022/Counting and sampling.md

 $\blacksquare$

-There is some intrinsic gaps between this bound and the tight bound by $\log n$.
+There are some intrinsic gaps between this bound and the tight bound by $\log n$.